In part 1 we looked at the myth of ‘unstoppable code’.

 Rebel miners are not a coordinated unit, for example.
 They’re a disorganised body of individuals, each operating in their self-interest, spread around the world, who don’t know and can’t trust each other.
 So as a prospective miner, thinking about whether you should sink large sums of money into a mining operation to try to revive Bitcoin, you have to factor that in.

 The most killer strategic asymmetry is probably that, for rebels, the level of spending to un-freeze the chain has to be sustainable, whereas for you, the attacker, it doesn’t have to be sustainable.
-I.e. They have to believe they can out-work the Lockheed Martin $100m-per-day operation continuously, whilst being financed by block rewards, because an attack can be launched at any time: the moment they fall below your max attacking capacity, they’re toast because a sabotage is incoming.*
+I.e. The disorganised group of rebels have to each/all believe that they can out-work the government-funded Lockheed Martin $100m-per-day operation continuously and sustainably, whilst being financed by block rewards, because an attack can be launched at any time: the moment they fall below your max attacking capacity, they’re toast because a sabotage is incoming.*

 *Value-destroying methods available to you include double-spending and ‘purge’ attacks, for example: deliberately performing a deep reorg simply to cause chaos by undoing loads of transactions (i.e. popping them out of the blockchain so they can be opportunistically re-claimed/double-spent by whoever made them).